Feature #12615: Consider basing Tails on quarterly snapshots of Debian testing

 FTR this took me 30 minutes, most of it waiting for git-svn to fetch SVN changesets.
 My initial merge worked fine without conflicts.
 After my triaging I merged again and there was one — trivially resolved — conflict (I had flagged a CVE that a security team member was triaging at the same time).

-#11 Updated by intrigeri over 1 year ago
+#11 Updated by intrigeri almost 2 years ago

 #13 Updated by intrigeri over 1 year ago